-Students should have sufficient patient experiences prior to graduation.
+Although temporary flexibility is afforded to programs related to assessment methods, the Commission expects that programs will provide a sufficient number of patient experiences in all aspects of the clinical education program prior to assessment of competence, in accordance with Dental Hygiene Standards 2-12 and 2-14.
 Programs may use alternative instructional and assessment methods, including distance education, virtual simulations, Objective Structured Clinical Examinations (OSCE), case studies, and other appropriate methods determined by the program to enable the program to continue to provide curricular content and evaluation of student competence.
 The program is responsible to ensure the competence of its graduates and to document that the assessment methods used provide a sound measure of competence.